 - Spring Workshops: This is a professional development day offered at the beginning of each spring semester.

 - New Faculty Orientation: This event provides an orientation to teaching at Coastal Carolina Community College.
-Faculty have an opportunity to hear from the Executive Vice President and President concerning the overall culture of educational quality of Coastal Carolina Community College, and receive vital information concerning the available resources.
+Faculty have an opportunity to hear from the Vice Presidents and President concerning the overall culture of educational quality of Coastal Carolina Community College, and receive vital information concerning the available resources.

 - Instructors’ Academy: The Instructors’ Academy is an interactive, hands-on, professional development opportunity designed to support and enhance teaching skills and abilities.